World Institute for Nuclear Security: About WINS

-WINS was legally formed as an Austrian Association in October 2008, and it started operation in January 2009.
-In September 2010, the organisation was granted International Non-Governmental Organisation (INGO) status by the Austrian Ministry of Foreign Affairs.
+WINS was legally formed as an Austrian association in October 2008, and it started operation in January 2009.
+In September 2010, the organisation was granted international non-governmental organisation (INGO) status by the Austrian Ministry of Foreign Affairs.

-Structure: WINS has a Board of Directors and it is led by an Executive Director, who is supported by a small staff.
+Structure: WINS has a board of directors and it is led by an executive director, who is supported by a small staff.

-Vision: All nuclear and other radiological materials and facilities are effectively secured by demonstrably competent professionals applying best practice.

-Mission: To be the leader in knowledge exchange, professional development and certification for nuclear security management.

 Membership: Organisations and individuals that have accountabilities for nuclear security.
 Membership is free of charge.

 Funding: WINS was established by foundation grants from the Nuclear Threat Initiative (NTI), the US Department of Energy, the Norwegian Government and the Canadian Government.
 Subsequently, the United Kingdom Foreign and Commonwealth Office (UK FCO) and the US State Department (Partnership for Nuclear Security or “PNS”) also pledged their support.

-Quality Management: WINS's Quality Management System has been certified compliant with ISO 9001:2015 and with ISO 29990:2010.

 Services

-Workshops, Training Courses, Round-Tables & Webinars
+Workshops, training courses, round-tables and webinars

 WINS hosts a variety of workshops, training courses, round-tables and webinars annually in locations around the world.
 (Over 80 workshops have taken place since 2009.)

-All of these professionally moderated events use innovative, hands-on methods–from brief presentations by subject matter experts to small group exercises and interactive polls–that actively engage participants in their own learning.
-Such approaches not only increase participants’ knowledge and skills, but they also provide the opportunity for participants to network with each other while sharing best practices and lessons learned.

 In addition, WINS pioneered the use of theatre in nuclear security training.

 WINS Academy

 Launched in 2014, the WINS Academy is the world's first international certification programme for nuclear security management.
 The programme views security as a fundamental aspect of risk management and corporate reputation.
 It is led by Rhonda Evans.

 It is offered as an on-line self-study course.
-It consists of a Foundation Module plus nine electives.
-All participants must first enrol in the Foundation Module; they can then select the elective of their choice.
+It consists of a foundation module plus nine electives.
+All participants must first enrol in the foundation module; they can then select the elective of their choice.
 Modules use a problem-based approach to learning.

 Once participants complete a module, they sit a proctored exam.
 Those who successfully pass the examinations for both the Foundation Module and the elective module become WINS Certified Nuclear Security Professionals (CNSPs).
 They also receive access to the WINS Academy Alumni Network, which enables them to benefit from continued professional development.

 All certification exams are delivered in partnership with Pearson Vue.

+The academy ambassadors are Certified Professionals (CNSfPs and CNSsPs) who, with the support of their own institution, volunteer to promote the WINS Academy certification programmes in their country and their region.
+One of these ambassadors is the Colombian professor Camilo Prieto Valderrama.

-Knowledge Centre
+Knowledge centre

 WINS publishes numerous documents on the management of nuclear and other radioactive material.
 These include 36 international best practice guides, numerous special reports and peer review guidelines, as well as presentations and summaries from all workshops.
-All of this information is available to members for free in the Knowledge Centre.